cwanlab/cwanlab.github.io/_pages/about.md

 – 02/19/2026: Two studies
 ("A Multi-Agent AI System for Diagnostic and Therapeutic Decision-Making in Dermatology" and "Fair and Generalizable AI for Skin Lesion Diagnosis") were accepted for presentation at the Society for Investigative Dermatology 2026 Annual Meeting.
-– 01/01/2026: Dr. Wan has joined the Institute for Population and Precision Health (IPPH) at the University of Chicago as **a tenure-track Assistant Professor**.
+– 01/01/2026: Dr. Wan has joined the University of Chicago as **a tenure-track Assistant Professor**.
 </span>

 **2025**